Commercial Auto Insurance

 Accidents involving uninsured motorists

-About one in eight drivers in the United States are uninsured, according to the Insurance Research Council [PDF].
-When they cause accidents, they might not be able to pay for damages.
+About one in eight drivers in the United States are uninsured, according to the Insurance Information Institute (III).
+When they cause accidents, the uninsured or underinsured might not be able to pay for damages.

 Your policy's uninsured motorist coverage makes sure your business doesn’t have to pay for the resulting medical expenses or vehicle repairs.